bsc-pm/ovni/doc/emulation/index.md

 at the same time.

 The emulator uses several models to identify how the resources are being used.
-The following diagram despicts the resource, process and task model.
+The following diagram depicts the resource, process and task model.

 [![Model](fig/model.svg)](fig/model.svg)